BBL run home: What each team needs to make finals

 The run home

-Perth's loss to the Strikers on Friday has left them in a four-way battle for the remaining two spots in the finals, but they do have their fate in their own hands.
-Victory against the Thunder in Sydney on Sunday will guarantee a top-five finish, but they will still be keeping a close eye on the fortunes of the Hurricanes and Heat over the long weekend.
+Perth's loss to the Strikers on Friday night has left them in a four-way battle for the remaining two spots in the finals, but they do have their fate in their own hands.
+Victory against the Thunder in Sydney today will guarantee a top-five finish and they could finish as high as fourth, but a loss today could well end their season, depending on other results.
 The Scorchers have also welcomed back the Ashtons - Turner and Agar - from international duty for the run home while they've balanced the loss of Chris Jordan (England selection) with the canny recruitment of South African quick Morne Morkel.

 Played: 13 | Won: 5 | Lost: 7 | NR: 1 | NNR: -0.43